Skip to content

 Other Languages in Romania

-These minority languages also have legal protections which keep them alive and active.
+These minority languages also have legal protections which help keep them alive and active.
 They didn’t exist until 1989, when Romania was no longer communist.

-Hungarian Language in Romania
+The Hungarian Language in Romania

 Some regions of Romania used to be part of Hungary, so it shouldn’t be too surprising that Hungarian is a (somewhat) common language.

 It’s spoken by around 6% of the population, so while it isn’t extremely common, it’s possible you’ll encounter it.
-That’s still 1.2 million people.
+That’s still 1.2 million people!

 Romani